KristofferLarsson5/Temperature-and-Humitidy-System/README.md

 1.3 Insights that the project might bring

-After this tutorial you will get a basic understanding of how you can work with the raspberry pi pico wh, the DHT11 sensor, adafruit and microPython.
+After this tutorial you will get a basic understanding of how you can work with the raspberry pi pico WH, the DHT11 sensor, adafruit and microPython.

 # 2. Material
 | Material name | Functionality | Where to buy |